mobregozo/f1-world-champions/README.md

 First thing to have installed is NodeJs because, we are going to use the NPM package manager.

-Once we have NPM installed, we could start adding the remaining dependencies, such as gulp which will cover the automation process of the App
+Once we have NPM installed, we could start adding the remaining dependencies, such as gulp which will cover the automation process of the App.

 All related task are described in the gulpfile.js

 `npm install -g gulp` or `npm install gulp `